port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/iac/terraform-cloud/terraform-cloud.md

 ### Configuration structure

-The integration configuration determines which resources will be queried from Terraform, and which entities and properties will be created in Port.
+The integration configuration determines which resources will be queried from Terraform Cloud, and which entities and properties will be created in Port.

 :::tip Supported resources
-The following resources can be used to map data from Terraform, it is possible to reference any field that appears in the API responses linked below for the mapping configuration.
+The following resources can be used to map data from Terraform Cloud, it is possible to reference any field that appears in the API responses linked below for the mapping configuration.

 - [`Workspace`](https://www.terraform.io/docs/cloud/api/workspaces.html)
 - [`Run`](https://www.terraform.io/docs/cloud/api/runs.html)